Cumbia Ninja: Season 3

-After a year of Chico's death, La Colina is at peace.
-Cumbia Ninja return as great idols of music, now counting on Jessica (Natalia Reyes) as a member of the band after Bitbox left.
+A year after Chico's death, La Colina is at peace.
+Cumbia Ninja return as great idols of music, with Jessica now being a member of the band after Bitbox left.
 Hache still feels that the neighborhood, the band and especially Sungaku still expect more from him.
-But since he let Juana go, nothing matters, not even music.
+But since he let Juana go, nothing matters to him, not even music.
 Hache feels responsible for everything that has been going on.
 In turn, Juana also did not get the peace she expected.
 His passing through La Colina left her broken inside and returning to her previous life is not enough.
-Without love and without a vengeance that drives her to move on, Juana is lost in the excesses of a rich heiress, endangering her life.
-Juana is in a stage of much self-destruction and in an identity crisis, but finally she will find a guide, someone who will help her move forward: Felix, who will advise her to continue with revenge for the death of her family, Making him believe that the culprit of everything was not Leon, but Sungaku's secret, Leon will rot in jail until Balam's power will help him be respected there.
-It finally awakens, after being helped by Felix and will seek revenge on the Cumbia Ninja.
-Now a hidden power appears from the shadows and both come to discover the truth of the mysterious force that caused tragic events in La Colina and the Carbajal family, the force that makes them adversaries.
-Felix will train Juana with the power of the Jaguar to make her his successor.
+Without love and without a vengeance plot to drive her to move on, Juana is lost in the excesses of a rich heiress, endangering her life.
+Juana is in a stage of much self-destruction and amidst an identity crisis, but finally she will find a guide, someone who will help her move forward: Félix, who will advise her to continue with her plan of revenge against those that caused the death of her family, making her believe that the culprit was not Leon, but Sungaku's secret.
+Leon will rot in jail until Balam's power will help him be respected there.
+It finally awakens, after being helped by Félix, and will seek revenge on the Cumbia Ninja crew.
+Now a hidden power appears from the shadows and both come to discover the truth of the mysterious force that caused the tragic events in La Colina and the Carbajal family, the force that makes them adversaries.
+Félix will train Juana with the power of the Jaguar to make her his successor.
 In turn, Xiang Wu will train Hache with the power of the Dragon for the next battle.
 Leon will have his due and will be killed in jail after betraying Balam.
-It will be revealed that Felix is actually Sungaku's ancestral enemy, the Jaguar.
+It will be revealed that Félix is actually Sungaku's ancestral enemy, the Jaguar.